 Dirty Vagabond Ministries

 Students work closely with Dirty Vagabond Ministries to serve downtown at-risk teens.

 Training program focused on engaging students on college campus and dialoguing about life issues and presenting compelling cultural questions & answers to promote the Catholic Church teaching & raise awareness.

 Martin Luther King Ministry

 This ministry is focused on tutoring at-risk students in Math and English at a MLK center in the downtown area.

 Music in Our Schools

-This is an opportunity to spread the joy of Christ to school children through music.
-Volunteers share their musical talents with the children, as well as host games and activities.
+This is an opportunity to spread the joy of Christ to mentally disabled school children through music.
+Volunteers sing and motion with the children as the leader plays simple, but interactive, children’s music.

 This ministry strives to draw the underprivileged youth of Steubenville closer to Christ by offering a fun and supportive environment in which the love of Christ and his Gospel are shared.

 Teams of students travel to local parishes throughout the semester to conduct retreats for high school students.
 Short dramas, testimonies, and other means are used to teach the youth.